PagerDuty/terraform-provider-pagerduty/website/docs/r/event_orchestration_integration.html.markdown

 The following arguments are supported:

 - `event_orchestration` - (Required) ID of the Event Orchestration to which this Integration belongs to.
+If value is changed, current Integration is associated with a newly provided ID.
 - `label` - (Required) Name/description of the Integration.

 -> Modifying `event_orchestration` property will cause Integration migration process and as a result all future events sent with this Integrations's Routing Key will be evaluated against the new Event Orchestration.

 ## Attributes Reference